Duality and Socle Generators for Residual Intersections: Examples and counterexamples on duality

-We make the same change to the columns 2 up to $s$ in the matrix $M$ and add copies of the variable ``left out'' of $N$ in the corresponding row and the first and $(2s-w)$-th columns, to obtain:
+Let $M'_{s,w}$ be the matrix constructed from $M_{s}$ by replacing columns 2 up to $s$ with the matrix $N_{s,w}$, and adding the variable $x_{w}$ to the entries in the $(s-w+1)$ row and both the first and $(2s-w+1)$ columns.
+Thus

-Macaulay2 computations show that for $s\leq 7$ and any $w$, the ideal $K$ generated by the maximal minors of this matrix has the generic codimension, $s$, and we conjecture that this is true in general.
+Macaulay2 computations show that for $s\leq 7$ and any $2\leq w\leq s$, the ideal $K_{s,w}$ generated by the maximal minors of $M'_{s,w}$ has the generic codimension, $s$, and we conjecture that this is true in general.

-When this is true we can choose an ideal $J$ inside $I$ such that $K = J:I$ is an $s$-residual intersection as follows: Let $P$ be the matrix whose columns are those of $M'$ except for the columns 2 up to $s$:

-Multiplying $P$ by the signed minors of $N$ yields the ideal $J$; that is, $J$ is generated by the entries of the row vector
+Assuming that $K_{s,w}$ has codimension $s$, we can use Theorem~\ref{codim2 det} to show that $K_{s,w}$ is an $s$-residual intersection of $I_{s,w}$.
+Explicitly, let $P_{s,w}$ be the submatrix of $M'_{s,w}$ consisting of the columns not in $N_{s,w}$; for example if $s=5,w=3$ then

+After rearranging the columns of $M'_{s,w}$ we may write $M'_{s,w} = $.
+Thus we may apply Theorem~\ref{codim2 det} to conclude that, if we take $J_{s,w}$ to be the ideal generated by the entries of the matrix obtained by multiplying $P_{s,w}$ by the row of signed maximal minors of $N_{s,w}$, we will have $K_{s,w} = J_{s,w}:I_{s,w}$, an $s$-residual intersection of $I_{s,w}$.
+For example $J_{5,3}$ is generated by the entries of the row vector

-where $\Delta_{i}$ is the determinant of the matrix obtained from $N$ by omitting the $i$-th row.
+where $\Delta_{i}$ is the determinant of the matrix obtained from $N_{5,3}$ by omitting the $i$-th row.

-Computations in Macaulay 2 for $s\leq 6$ and all $w=g+v$ show that the condition $G_{w}$ in Theorem~\ref{general duality} cannot be replaced by $G_{w-1}$.
+We now consider Theorem~\ref{general duality} in the cases of the ideals $I_{s,w}$ and $J_{s,w}$ with $4\leq s\leq 7$.
+We have $g=2$, and we consider values of $v$ in the range specified in the theorem, so that $w = g+v = 2+v$ lies in the range $(s+1)/2 \leq w\leq s$.
+As explained above, the ideal $I_{s,w}$ satisfies the deformation hypothesis of the theorem, and satisfies $G_{g+v -1} = G_{w-1}$ but not $G_{g+v}$.
+This has the effect of adding 1 to the lower bound, and subtracting 1 from the upper bound, for $u$ in Theorem~\ref{general duality}.
+Thus for the triples $(s,w,u)$ in the list

+the theorem does not guarantee duality.
+Of course the same goes for the ``dual'' triples $(s,w,s-1-u)$.

+Computations in Macaulay2 show that, indeed, duality does not hold in these cases.
+To check this, we compute resolutions of $I^u/JI^{u-1}$ and $I^{s-1-u}/JI^{s-2-u}$.
+When the total Betti numbers in the minimal resolutions over $R$ of these two modules are not dual to one another, the duality clearly does not hold.
+It turns out that this occurs in each case.
+(We note that in other cases, where these have the same graded Betti numbers as in the generic case, they must be reductions from the generic case, and thus dual to one another.)